rapka/dolphin-textures/README.md

 # Requirements
 All the requirements for running ESRGAN by itself still apply.
 They are detailed in [this blog post](https://kingdomakrillic.tumblr.com/post/178254875891/i-figured-out-how-to-get-esrgan-and-sftgan).

-Additionally, Node.js v10 is required, which can be download [here](https://nodejs.org/en/download/)
+Additionally, Node.js v10 is required, which can be downloaded [here](https://nodejs.org/en/download/)

 # Usage